aincrade-forge/crashlab/docs/CRASHLYTICS_SETUP.md

 ## 5) Build
 - Use our build script: `TARGET=android-arm64 FLAVOR=crashlytics ./build.sh` or `TARGET=ios-arm64 FLAVOR=crashlytics ./build.sh`.
+- Crashlytics is not built for Windows/macOS desktop in our matrix (see `docs/build-matrix.md`).

 ## Notes
 - Crashlytics initialization happens in `CrashLabTelemetry` under `#if DIAG_CRASHLYTICS`.